MerginMaps/db-sync/docs/using.md

 - `--test-notification-email` used to test send notification email (see below for details about sending emails in case of sync fails)

-## Excluding tables from sync
+## Selecting which tables are synced

 Sometimes in the database there are tables that should not be synchronised to Mergin Maps projects.
+There are two mutually exclusive ways to control which tables get synced.
+Use **only one** of them per connection - setting both `skip_tables` and `include_tables` for the same connection is a configuration error.

+### Excluding tables (`skip_tables`)

-It is possible to ignore these tables and not sync them.
-To do so add `skip_tables` setting to the corresponding `connections` entry in the config
+Add `skip_tables` to the corresponding `connections` entry to ignore the listed tables and sync everything else:
-file:

 ```yaml
 connections: